frankchiboy/FinSight/README.md

-# 📈 FinSight – AI-Powered Technical Analysis MVP (LLaMA + CLI + Streamlit)
+# 📈 FinSight – AI-Powered Technical Analysis MVP (LLaMA via Hugging Face)

 ## 🚀 Overview

-FinSight is a local-first tool that calculates technical indicators for stocks and generates concise investment summaries using a self-hosted LLaMA model.
+FinSight is a tool that calculates technical indicators for stocks and generates concise investment summaries using a LLaMA model hosted on Hugging Face.
 It supports both command-line and web-based interfaces.

 ## 📦 Features